-Once your orchid has bloomed and shed its former flowers, there’s no need to feel discouraged.
-Healthy orchids aren’t constantly in bloom, expect them to flower again in 6-9 months as long as they’re kept on the same feeding routine of sunlight, temperature and water.
+Once your orchid has bloomed and sheds its former flowers, there’s no need to feel discouraged.
+Healthy orchids aren’t constantly in bloom, expect them to flower again in 6-9 months as long as they’re kept on the same feeding routine of sunlight, temperature, and water.
 Consistency is the key to caring for orchids, humans may enjoy variety and changes to routine, but an orchid can’t stand up and run to the grocery store for food or water when they need it.

 If a plant isn’t sure of its nutrient source, it can go dormant, reserving its vitamins for an unforeseen future.
 Giving your plant a regular routine of sustenance will give it a chance to comfortably adjust to its environment and bloom on a consistent schedule.
-This will encourage your orchid to use its nutrients toward blooming again and providing you with a cascade of beautiful, fragrant flowers you love.
+This will encourage your orchid to use its nutrients toward blooming again and provide you with a cascade of beautiful, fragrant flowers you love.

 The symbolism and meaning of orchids go back to ancient times and continue to be a reminder to those close to us that we’re thinking of them warmly.
 Between the moments we get to spend together, the orchid plant grows and its blooming flowers are a delightful surprise.
 Sending orchids for delivery is a meaningful gift to show you care, they just need a little love to keep them healthy, happy, and blossoming.Shop All